syncfusion-content/fileformat-docs/File-Formats/XlsIO/Security.md

 {% endhighlight %}
 {% endtabs %}

+N> By default, Microsoft Excel uses AES-128 encryption for versions Excel 2007 and above, and MD5 encryption for versions Excel97 to 2003 when providing the password for Excel documents.
+So, XlsIO uses the same encryptions for password protection based on the Excel versions.

 ### Protect workbook elements

 XlsIO provides options to protect and unprotect workbook elements with password.
 The following code example illustrates how to protect a workbook with a password.